willkessler/this-is-not-a-drill-docs/docs/DashboardUsage.md

 ##### Basic usage notes:

 * You must enter some content to display in the notification, but all other fields are set to sensible defaults or optional.
+* HTML and Markdown are both supported in your notification content.
+For instance, you might want to include some icons or pictures in your notification.
+No problem!
 * You can set a start date and time, an end date and time, or both.
-If you set just the start time, the notification will be shown to users after that time.
-If you set just the end time, the notification will be shown to users only until that end time.
+  * If you set just the start time, the notification will be shown to users _only after_ that start time.
+  * If you set just the end time, the notification will be shown to users _only up until_ that end time.
 * If you are in another timezone than PDT, you can set it here.
 The application will remember your timezone for future notifications.